saulpierotti/markdown_notebook/SSB.md

 	* Note that I am taking the derivative of an ODE, which is iteslf a derivative!
 * Each stable steady state has a basin of attraction, consisting of the set of starting points that collapse onto it
 	* The limits of the basin of attraction is determided by the position of the closest unstable steady states with respect to the stable steady state that is its focus

+#### Logistic Model of Population Growth
 * The logistic model for population growth is a non-linear ODE model
 $$ \frac{dP}{dt} = rP(1-\frac{P}{K}) \qquad r > 0,\ K > 0$$
 * P is the population size, r the growth rate (the linear term of the derivative!), K is the carrying capacity of the environment (when P approaches K the growth rate becomes 0)
 * I can define a new variable $x=\frac{P}{K}$ so that
 $$ \frac{dP}{dt} = K \frac{dx}{dt}$$
 $$ \frac{dx}{dt} = rx(1-x) = rx-rx^2$$
 * This equation describes a parabola
 * We must exclude all the regions where x is negative, since the population size cannot be negative
 * The steady states are the points for which $rx(1-x)=0$
 	* There are 2 steady states, 1 and 0
 * Whatever the starting point, I will collapse to 1 (full carrying capacity) since it is the only stable steady state
 $$f(x)=rx-rx^2$$
 $$ \frac{df}{dx} = r-2rx$$